The Best Personal Credit Cards For Business Expenses

 Citi / AAdvantage Executive World Elite Mastercard

 17.99% - 25.99%, Variable

 As you might be able to surmise by the name, the Citi/AAdvantage Executive World Elite Mastercard isn’t for everyone, but the well-heeled flight-hopping entrepreneur with something to prove should enjoy the heck out of this card.

 For the entrepreneur with the means to get around in style, the Citi/AAdvantage Executive World Elite Mastercard has quite the bag of perks.
 From the 50,000 AAdvantage bonus miles if you spend $5,000 within the first three months to the automatic Admirals Club membership (a $550/year value that includes lounge access!) to the AAdvantage miles you’ll be racking up, this card brings significant value the table.
 However, that value doesn’t come cheap — note the eye-popping $450 annual fee.
 If you really want that Admirals Club membership, however, it’s a cost-effective way of getting it.

 For this card to be worth it for you, you have to be a frequent American Airlines flyer with a burning desire to hang out in AA Admirals Club lounges.
 If you spend a big chunk of your life in airports and want to get away from the beleaguered proles, this card gives you the opportunity to pay for that privilege.
-You’ll also get 25% savings on in-flight purchases, a $100 credit for the TSA PreCheck program every 5 years, and a 0% foreign transaction fee.
+You’ll also get 25% savings on in-flight purchases (Offer expired.), a $100 credit for the TSA PreCheck program every 5 years, priority boarding, and a 0% foreign transaction fee.

 Entrepreneurs deserve a credit card that fits their particular needs.
 For many, a personal credit card can do the job just fine, and with greater legal protections than a business card.
-If, on the other hand, you think a business card might best suit your company, check out the following links.
+If, on the other hand, you think a business card might best suit your company, check out the links below.